Phyrexianhash/thalor/README.md

 # Project Thalor

-> "Phyrexia Sees All - But Rewards Only the Worthy."

 Deep beneath the shattered plane of Mirrodin, in the rusted bones of the Oxidda Chain,
 a winged horror waits.
 A relic of contagion.